tunamagur0/anywhere-paint/README.md

 awPaint.addLayer();
 ```

-Add a new on top and select that.
+Add a new on top.
 Returns unique number which is assigned to new layer.

 ```